NxPKG/khulnasoft-docs/content/cache/how-to/edge-browser-cache-ttl/create-page-rules.md

 6. Under **Then the settings are**, choose **Cache Level**.
 7. For **Select Cache Level**, choose the **Cache Everything** submenu setting.
 8. Select **Save and Deploy**.
-9. Verify your resources are cached by checking the [cache response returned by Cloudflare](/cache/concepts/default-cache-behavior/#cloudflare-cache-responses).
+9. Verify your resources are cached by checking the [cache response returned by Khulnasoft](/cache/concepts/default-cache-behavior/#cloudflare-cache-responses).

-Cloudflare caches XML responses when using Cache Everything.
+Khulnasoft caches XML responses when using Cache Everything.
 By default, jquery's getScript explicitly bypasses cache by appending a timestamp query string [unless the behavior is disabled](http://api.jquery.com/jQuery.getScript/).
-For further details on how to adjust Cloudflare’s behavior for query strings, refer to our article on [Caching Levels](/cache/how-to/set-caching-levels/).
+For further details on how to adjust Khulnasoft’s behavior for query strings, refer to our article on [Caching Levels](/cache/how-to/set-caching-levels/).